panique/php-long-polling/README.md

 `url: 'http://127.0.0.1/php-long-polling/server/server.php'` will do the job.
 Open the `client/index.html` to simulate the client.

-While having the index.open in your browser, edit the data.txt on the server (and save it).
-You'll see index.html instantly getting the new content.
+While having the index.html opened in your browser, edit the data.txt on the server (and save it).
+You'll see index.html instantly (!) getting the new content.
 Voila!

 You should get a good idea how everything works by looking into the code, I think it's self-explaining.